jasonumiker-sysdig/kubernetes-security-demos/README.md

 36s         Warning   FailedCreate        replicaset/security-playground-659bcf8f66   (combined from similar events): Error creating: pods "security-playground-659bcf8f66-vdg5n" is forbidden: violates PodSecurity "baseline:v1.25": host namespaces (hostPID=true), privileged (container "security-playground" must not set securityContext.privileged=true)
 ```

+You can also now try running `~/kubernetes-security-demos/demos/nsenter-node.sh` again and see it gets blocked too.

 The baseline security standard is a good balance between allowing the default options in a minimal PodSpec yet blocking the ones that are most likley to lead to security issues.
 The restricted one goes much further but will likely require changes to the PodSpecs, and maybe the apps, for them to be allowed to deploy.

 See the links above to learn more about the labels and the standards you can enforce this way.